-A Contractor that processes or pays vendor claims on behalf of FISCAL AGENT with the knowledge that the deception could result in some unauthorized benefit to himself or some other person. includes any act that constitutes fraud under applicable State or
+FISCAL AGENT A Contractor that processes or pays vendor claims on behalf of the knowledge that the deception could result in some unauthorized benefit to himself or some other person.
+It includes any act that constitutes fraud under applicable State or Federal law, as defined in 42 CFR 455.2.